Slavery in medieval Europe: Italian merchants

-By the reign of Pope Zachary (741–752), Venice had established a thriving slave trade, buying in Italy, among other places, and selling to the Moors in Northern Africa (Zacharias himself reportedly forbade such traffic out of Rome).
-When the sale of Christians to Muslims was banned (pactum Lotharii), the Venetians began to sell Slavs and other Eastern European non-Christian slaves in greater numbers.
-Caravans of slaves traveled from Eastern Europe, through Alpine passes in Austria, to reach Venice.
+By the reign of Pope Zachary (741–752), Venice had established a thriving slave trade, enslaving people in Italy, among other places, and selling them to the Moors in North Africa (Zacharias himself reportedly forbade such traffic out of Rome).
+When the sale of Christians to Muslims was banned (pactum Lotharii), the Venetian slave traders began to sell Slavs and other Eastern European non-Christian slaves in greater numbers via the Balkan slave trade.
+Caravans of slaves traveled from Eastern Europe, via the Prague slave trade through Alpine passes in Austria, to reach Venice.
 A record of tolls paid in Raffelstetten (903–906), near St. Florian on the Danube, describes such merchants.
 Some are Slavic themselves, from Bohemia and the Kievan Rus'.
 They had come from Kiev through Przemyśl, Kraków, Prague, and Bohemia.
-The same record values female slaves at a tremissa (about 1.5 grams of gold or roughly 1/3 of a dinar) and male slaves, who were more numerous, at a saiga (which is much less).
+The same record values female slaves at a tremissa (about 1.5 grams of gold or roughly 1/3 of a Byzantine solidus (nomisma) or Islamic gold dinar) and male slaves, who were more numerous, at a saiga (which is much less).
 Eunuchs were especially valuable, and "castration houses" arose in Venice, as well as other prominent slave markets, to meet this demand.

 Venice was far from the only slave trading hub in Italy.
 Southern Italy boasted slaves from distant regions, including Greece, Bulgaria, Armenia, and Slavic regions.
 During the 9th and 10th centuries, Amalfi was a major exporter of slaves to North Africa.
-Genoa, along with Venice, dominated the trade in the Eastern Mediterranean beginning in the 12th century, and in the Black Sea beginning in the 13th century.
+Genoa, along with Venice, dominated the trade in the Eastern Mediterranean beginning in the 12th century, and the Venetian slave traders and the Genoese slave traders dominated the Black Sea slave trade beginning in the 13th century.
 They sold both Baltic and Slavic slaves, as well as Armenians, Circassians, Georgians, Turks and other ethnic groups of the Black Sea and Caucasus, to the Muslim nations of the Middle East.
 Genoa primarily managed the slave trade from Crimea to Mamluk Egypt, until the 13th century, when increasing Venetian control over the Eastern Mediterranean allowed Venice to dominate that market.
 Between 1414 and 1423 alone, at least 10,000 slaves were sold in Venice.